codacy/docs/docs/release-notes/cloud/cloud-release-notes-|-05-may-2019.md

     any projects from a Bitbucket organization if there were problems with one team </span>
--   <span style="font-weight: 400;">Fixed a bug that forced the user to login with Bitbucket to be able to see the Bitbucket projects.
+-   <span style="font-weight: 400;">Fixed a bug that forced the user to log in with Bitbucket to be able to see the Bitbucket projects.
 Now the user can log in with Bitbucket or GitHub and still be able to add projects from the other provider.  </span>